capacitor-community/electron/README.md

 Maintenance Status: Actively Maintained

-## Version 3 Info
+## Version 4 Info
-- Minimum `@capacitor/cli` and `@capacitor/core` version is `>= 3.0.0`
+- Minimum `@capacitor/cli` and `@capacitor/core` version is `>= 3.0.2`
 - The template and inner workings have changed a lot, a migration guide will be done but for now creating a new project to tinker with before migrating main projects is a good idea.
-- Plugins from previous versions `@capacitor-community/electron` will not function in V3, however all web plugins will continue to function as normal.
+- Plugins from previous versions `@capacitor-community/electron` will not function in V4, however all web plugins will continue to function as normal.
-- V3 comes with no plugins out of the box like previous versions.
+- V4 comes with no plugins out of the box like previous versions.
 Instead V3 follows Capacitor in seperated plugins, see [Dialog Plugin](https://capacitorjs.com/docs/v3/apis/dialog) for an example.

-## Documentation:
+## Documentation (Not Updated for V4):

 [You can find the docs site here.](https://capacitor-community.github.io/electron/)